tonethar/IGME-430-Fall-2020/weekly/week-6.md

     - the ZIP of your GitHub repository
     - the url of your GitHub repository
     - a link to your working project on Heroku
+  - keep working on this, and post your updated GitHub repo (zipped) to myCourses before the dropbox closes

 <hr><hr>